 To me, nothing says summer like a big, juicy, watermelon!
 Biting into a slice, feeling the juice drip through your fingers, and tasting the cold, refreshing sweet flavor just reminds me of picnics, lightning bugs, and fireworks.
 It just screams summertime!
 Don't just enjoy this treat sporadically at picnics and BBQ's.
 Pull the watermelon slices out of the fridge anytime you want a nice cool treat.
 My kids love it!
 I know some people who love their watermelon with salt, but we just stick with the unsalted version.

 Ice milk is a nice alternative to ice cream.
 For several summers, my mother has been making ice milk in her ice cream machine.
 It's much lighter and not creamy like ice cream, but it has a delicious vanilla flavor and it's a perfect way to cool off.
 Here's a recipe, via Food.com that has directions on making ice milk with or without an ice cream machine.

 I would decrease the amount of sugar in this recipe because I don't like it overly sweet, but according to the reviews, many people like it as is!

-What are your favorite healthy(er) summertime treats?
+What are your favorite healthier summertime treats?
 What is your favorite summer treat from your childhood?
-I always need new ideas and would love to hear yours!
+I always need new ideas for my kids and would love to hear yours!
 Happy snacking, and stay cool!